railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

    :scale: 50
    :align: center

-   *Detail of a contact form for someone employed in several job posts*
+   *Detail of a partner form with several contacts*

-Partner management is found in the OpenERP base modules.
-To manage partner relations you have to install the CRM module.
+Partner management is included in the OpenERP base modules.
+To manage partner relations you have to install the Sales Management module.
 Then configure the system to meet your needs.

 For this chapter you should create a new database with demo data through the Configuration Wizard.
 Select Customer Relationship Management and configure the CRM according to your needs by selecting the appropriate modules.
 OpenERP's modularity enables you to install only the CRM module if your requirements are limited to customer relationships.